re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 )
 ```

-The other top-level subscription because as we already blah, blah:
+As this pattern of `switchMap` and `startWith(SUSPENSE)` is something that's
+often used, react-rxjs exports `switchMapSuspended` in `@react-rxjs/utils` that
+makes it sightly less verbose.

+Here we also need to create a subscription to `issueComments$` for a similar
+reason: The component that will subscribe to this stream might do it after
+`issueSelected$` emits, so it would be too late.
+Notice that by just subscribing
+to `issueComment$`, all the streams that depend on it will also get a
+subscription.

 ```ts
 issueComments$.pipe(retryWhen(() => selectedIssueId$.pipe(skip(1)))).subscribe()
 ```

-As this pattern of `switchMap` and `startWith(SUSPENSE)` is something that's
-often used, react-rxjs exports `switchMapSuspended` in `@react-rxjs/utils` that
-makes it sightly less verbose.

 ## Wiring things up!